Second Chance (game show): Board round

 Each contestant used their spins to accumulate money and prizes on an 18-space game board.
 To do this, the contestants used a buzzer in front of them to stop a flashing randomizer light which moved in a pattern around the board at a high speed, and whatever the randomizer landed on when the contestant stopped it was given to him/her.

-The gameboard featured nine cash squares with orange and yellow backgrounds and six squares with gift boxes in them which were used to represent prizes.
+The gameboard featured eleven (nine in the pilot) cash squares with orange and yellow backgrounds and four (six in the pilot) squares with gift boxes in them which were used to represent prizes.
 Once one of these was landed on, a slide showing a prize was revealed and the prize's value was added to the contestant's score.
 There were also three squares with a cartoon figure referred to as the Devil in them.
 Hitting one of these cost a contestant whatever he/she had earned to that point, and hitting the Devil four times eliminated a contestant from the game.
-Unlike the board from the future Press Your Luck, the squares on this board did not change as the randomizer moved; additionally, the randomizer light moved at a much faster pace than Press Your Lucks board ever did.
+Unlike the board from the future Press Your Luck, the squares on this board did not change as the randomizer moved; additionally, the randomizer light moved at a much faster pace than Press Your Luck's board ever did.

 Initially, the top dollar value in the first round was $2,500 and $5,000 in the second.
 Later, the second round also rewarded contestants that hit the top dollar value with an additional spin.
 Later still, the top value decreased to $1,000 in the first round.
 In the second round, a randomizer with an eggcrate display was placed in the big money square and its value could be anywhere between $1,000 and $5,000 in increments of $1,000.
 Prizes were typically worth less than $1,000 in the first round and significantly more in the second.

 In both rounds when the contestants faced the board, play began with the contestant with the fewest spins and went in ascending order.
 If any of the contestants were tied, the contestant closest to Peck was given first chance.
 At any time, a contestant could pass his/her remaining spins.
 If any of the trailing contestants passed, those spins went to the leader.
 If the leader passed, they went to the contestant in second place unless there was a tie, in which case the contestant got to select which contestant received them.
 The contestant receiving the passed spins was forced to take all of them.
 If a Devil was hit, all of the remaining passed spins (if there were any) became earned spins and the contestant could do what they wanted with them.
 If the big money square was landed on with a passed spin in the second round, the contestant earned a regular spin.

 The contestant in the lead at the end of the second board playing won the game, and kept whatever cash and/or prizes he/she earned.
 This show did not have returning champions.